Volume IV, Episode VII-i

 And he sent it back with Amazaki Juro and his company.

 Meanwhile, long cold early-summer-rain that spoils Deutzia flowers had cleared up and it was in the middle of Doyo-period in June when breezes were eagerly awaited.
-Anzai Kagetsura sent over to Takita Castle his senior retainer called Kabuto Toppei with three kind of presents on each side, to congratulate Yoshizane on vanquishing Sadakane and henceforth establishing his foundation and strengthen their ties.
+Anzai Kagetsura sent over to Takita Castle his senior retainer called Kabuto Toppei with three kinds of presents on each side, to congratulate Yoshizane on vanquishing Sadakane and henceforth establishing his foundation and strengthen their ties.

 “Ever since I had the pleasure of acquainting you earlier, I’ve never ceased to regard you with favour.
 Regrettably, I let Nobutoki intrude our meeting and behaved in a crude manner, although not out of my intention.
 It must have felt as bitter as when Duke Wen of Jin was crossing Cao.
 However, without that incident, who would have impelled you to commencing this great enterprise?
 If you may guess at the truth, it was my small favour from the beginning to pretend to be cold as I thought not lightly of his lordship.